gtiosclub/Weather-App-Tutorial/P2/part2.md

 <p align="center"> <img src="/images/Podfile.png" align="center"> </p>

 Go ahead and uncomment these two lines: `# platform :ios, '8.0'` and `# use_frameworks!`.
 Now change the platform from iOS 8 to iOS 10.
-To use Alamofire and SwiftyJSON we need to add to lines to our Podfile between target `target 'Weather App' do` and `end`.
+To use Alamofire and SwiftyJSON we need to add two lines to our Podfile between `target 'Weather App' do` and `end`.
 If you take a look at the Github repos for these libraries, you'll see that these are the lines we need to add: `pod 'Alamofire', '~> 4.0'` and `pod 'SwiftJSON'`.
 When you're done your Podfile will now look like this:

 <p align="center"> <img src="/images/podfileWithPods.png" align="center"> </p>